Mass Central Rail Trail: Greater Boston paths and parks

 🟢 0.9 miles from N First Street, Cambridge to Charles River Dam, Charlestown, Boston, the trail is complete.
-It runs through the North Point Development Cambridge Crossing, North Point Park, over the North Bank Bridge, and Paul Revere Park.
-It was hoped the planned pedestrian path of the North Station Draw One Bridge replacement to North Station would be incorporated, but the pedestrian path was removed from the project.
+It runs through the North Point Development Cambridge Crossing, Richard McKinnon State Park, over the North Bank Bridge, and Paul Revere Park.
+It was hoped the planned pedestrian path of the Draw One replacement to North Station would be incorporated, but the pedestrian path was removed from the project.
 The most direct pedestrian path to access North Station is the Gridley Locks Footpath over the Charles River Dam, however bikes must be walked on the footpath.
 Alternatively, Paul Revere Park connects to the protected bike lanes and sidewalk on the William Felton 'Bill' Russell Bridge, bringing users near North Station.

 Greater Boston connecting trails

 Alewife Station is a trail hub, connecting with the Minuteman Bikeway, as well as the Alewife Brook Greenway and the greater Mystic Greenways network.
 Sequential connections heading south include the Alewife Brook Parkway Path, the Fresh Pond Bikeway, the Watertown-Cambridge Greenway, the Watertown Branch Rail Trail, and the Charles River Bike Path.
 In Somerville, the MCRT will link to the proposed Mystic to Charles Connector if built, and in turn, when the Mystic River Bicycle/Pedestrian bridge is built, will link to the Northern Strand Community Trail.
 East of Cambridge Crossing and into Boston, the MCRT is shared with the East Coast Greenway.
 The entire Mass Central Rail trail is part of the New England Rail-Trail Network, which continues north from Boston via the Border to Boston Trail which is part of the East Coast Greenway.
 In Boston, the Charles River Bike Path is accessible by bike lanes across Charles River Dam Road.
 The Boston Harborwalk includes the Charles River Dam.